-Not really, those were just the colours of the place, whether during the day or at night.
-With some of those images the colours were tweaked by the camera, due to noise, because they were made in minimal light.
+Not really.
+Those were just the colors of the place, whether during the day or at night.
+With some of those images, the colors were tweaked by the camera, due to noise, because they were made in minimal light.

-I proposed a story on conflict minerals in Congo to TIME Magazine in 2012, for their wireless technology issue.
-I stayed on after the story and have made several trips since then, up to now where I have been living in Goma since November.
+I proposed a story on conflict minerals in DCR to TIME magazine in 2012, for their wireless technology issue.
+I stayed on after the story and have made several trips since then, up to now, where I have been living in Goma since November.

 Your Olympics photos seemed to show a different side of your work.
 Did you approach sports photography differently?

-Many of your series – particularly Kashgar and Alaska – deal with remote places.
+Many of your series—particularly in Kashgar and Alaska—deal with remote places.
 Is there a particular attraction to these places?

 The Alaska piece was about a young adventurer, Andrew Skurka, and his solo trip through the wilderness.
 But it was really about a young man facing nature while totally exposed to the elements.
 Humans are so disconnected with the natural world; we don’t live in nature any more.
-And nature becomes very scary when one realises they are no longer in control.
-With Kashgar, it was about a city initially of Uighur people that was being dominated – or one could say "occupied" – by the Chinese.
-It was about the transition of the Uighur existence, which was vanishing in certain ways and being modernised in others.
+And nature becomes very scary when one realizes they are no longer in control.
+With Kashgar, it was about a city initially of Uighur people that was being dominated—or one could say "occupied"—by the Chinese.
+It was about the transition of the Uighur existence, which was vanishing in certain ways and being modernized in others.